coderefinery/template-workshop-webpage/content/communication/_index.md

 Here we collect email texts which we have sent to participants.
 They are hopefully useful for late registrations or future workshops.

-For those who draft the emails: you can diff the Markdown files to see variations.

 <div class="uk-alert-danger" uk-alert>
   <a class="uk-alert-close" uk-close></a>
   <p>